 Measuring success of any project is of course defined by the goals you want to achieve from implementation.
 Firstly, most companies implementing this type of solution are looking at ‘increasing visibility.’
 Ownership of data is what you want to achieve by capturing all relevant data in the system.

 Ultimate success is if the system enables staff to alter their daily tactics to get a better result i.e. improve efficiency, reduce costs.
 And if these tactics add up to a demonstrable positive impact on a key KPI, which you should be able to see in both monthly averages data and trending data.
 We expand upon this subject in our article: aligning freight goals to business strategies through data.

 Our clients typically see a reduction in freight costs of between 10-20% on average, (can be higher or lower, depending on a range of variables), on their annual freight expenditure when they are guided by our logistics expertise in implementing solutions to issues uncovered by the data.

 If you are not seeing any measurable benefits in productivity and cost savings within the relevant departments you should look to tweak your system, or ensure that your team are making proper use of the system to advise their strategies and in collaborating with one another and your suppliers and customers.
 Don’t just ‘set it and forget it.’

-Whilst it may take some time and effort setting up a freight BI solution for your organisation if you follow the above steps and put in the ground work upfront it will be well worth your efforts.
+Whilst it may take some time and effort to implement Business Intelligence solutions for your shipping organisation, if you follow the above steps and put in the ground work upfront it will be well worth your efforts.
 Providing for your team the tools to quickly adjust as the data informs you of changing inputs is key to smoothing out any potential diversions from your goals to ensure you stay on track.